By using this site, you agree to the Privacy Policy and Terms of Use.

 Consumers have the following key rights under the Consumer Protection Act:

-1. Right to Safety: Consumers have the right to be protected against the marketing of goods and services that are hazardous to life and property.
-Goods and services should meet safety standards and fulfil long-term interests.
+1. Businesses must protect consumers from marketing goods and services that pose hazards to life and property.
+They must ensure products meet safety standards and serve long-term interests.

-2. Right to be Informed: Consumers have the right to be informed about the quality, quantity, potency, purity, standard and price of goods and services to protect against unfair trade practices.
+2. Sellers must inform consumers about the quality, quantity, potency, purity, standard, and price of goods and services to prevent unfair trade practices.

-3. Right to Choose: Consumers have the right to access a variety of goods and services at competitive prices, especially in cases of monopolies.
+3. span style=”font-weight: 400;”>Right to Choose: Consumers have the right to access a variety of goods and services at competitive prices, especially in cases of monopolies.

 5. Right to Seek Redressal: Consumers have the right to seek compensation and redressal against unfair trade practices or exploitation.